carlosjdd/qbo_control/README.md

 - `/set_mouth` is the topic to set any expression on the mouth.

-To know how every topic work, you must have a look at the file "nodes.xlsx"
+To know how every topic work, you must have a look at the file ``nodes.xlsx``